PenTest-duck/DES/README.md

 # DES Encryption/Decryption Tool

 This tool "manually" performs each of the steps in the DES key generation process and encryption/decryption process.
+This tool also supports both ECB and CBC.

 # Key Generation